mohit8426/mohit8426/readme.md

 # Hi there, I'm Mohit Kulkarni! 👋

 ## 🚀 About Me
-I'm a passionate developer and student at [Your University or College] in Arlington, TX.
+I'm a passionate developer and student at The University of Texas at Arlington , TX.
 My work spans various domains, including AI, web development, and distributed systems, showcasing my versatility and keen interest in computer science.

 👨‍💻 Exploring new technologies and developing innovative solutions 🧠 Continuously learning about AI, Big Data, and Cloud Computing